 The core of ChatGPT is text.
 But it can also analyze and generate photos and videos.
 You can talk to it and it will respond in a human-sounding voice.
 It can do in-depth research for you.

-ChatGPT is the most versatile AI assistant platform available today.
+ChatGPT is one of the most versatile AI assistant platforms available today.

 That doesn’t meant that it’s always the best choice.
 There are good alternatives.
-Claude and Gemini are generally better for writing.
+Claude is generally better for writing.
 Midjourney is better for image generation.
-And Runway can be better for video generation.
+Runway can be better for video generation.
+And Googles Gemini is the hardest competitor when it comes to multifunctional AI platforms.
 Just to name a few.

-At the same time, it’s not clear to a beginner what ChatGPT can do.
+But even if you decide to just use ChatGPT and ignore all alternative, it’s not clear to a beginner what this platform can do.
 OpenAI addresses this by offering some suggestions right where you type your prompt.
 But as of today, you are mostly on your own to figure it out.

 Or you subscribe to the Smart Content Report newsletter and get the latest tools, tips, and trends in your inbox every other Friday.
 I’m a content creator like you and I myself keep up-to-date when it comes to generative AI.
 I’m happy to share my knowledge and my discoveries with you for free.